Adam-Gladstone/Adam-Gladstone.github.io/_posts/r-projects/2024-11-11-Python in Excel via Reticulate.md

 seo_title: "Calling a Python script from Excel using the R package Reticulate"
 seo_description: "This post describes a particular use-case for Python in Excel and how it was solved using the R package Reticulate (version 1.39.0). "
 layout: single
-excerpt: "This post describes a particular use-case for Python in Excel and how it was solved using the R package Reticulate 1.39.0 (https://cran.r-project.org/web/packages/reticulate/index.html) along with the ExcelRAddIn (https://github.com/Adam-Gladstone/Office365AddIns).
+excerpt: "This post describes a particular use-case for Python in Excel and how it was solved using the R package [Reticulate 1.39.0](https://cran.r-project.org/web/packages/reticulate/index.html) along with the [ExcelRAddIn](https://github.com/Adam-Gladstone/Office365AddIns).

 A while back I read an interesting post on LinkedIn that identified a number of criteria that might be useful when selecting stocks for a portfolio.. "
 excerpt_separator: "<!--more-->"